apache/arrow/docs/source/format/CanonicalExtensions.rst

 * The ADBC PostgreSQL driver may get bytes for a field whose type it does not recognize.
-This is because of how PostgreSQL and its wire protocol work: the driver will always get bytes for fields and must implement support for all potential types to interpret those bytes.
+This is because of how PostgreSQL and its wire protocol work: values come from the server as length-prefixed bytes, so the driver will always have bytes for fields and needs to know how to parse them.
 But the driver cannot know about all types in advance, as there may be extensions (e.g. PostGIS for geospatial functionality).

-  Beacuse the driver still has the raw bytes, it can use Unknown[Binary] to return those bytes to the application, which may be able to parse the data itself.
-Unknown differentiates the column from an actual binary column.
+  Beacuse the driver still has the raw bytes, it can use Unknown[Binary] to still return those bytes to the application, which may be able to parse the data itself.
+Unknown differentiates the column from an actual binary column and makes it clear that the value is unparsed.

   An example of the extension metadata would be::